 Relentless Customer Focus

-To respond to customer expectations and drive growth, brand managers must first adopt a customer-centric approach.
+To respond to customer expectations and drive growth, brand managers must adopt a customer-centric approach and take an active part in customer experience management efforts.
 Keeping their research focus on the customer allows them to truly grasp the presence of their brand.

 Analytical Thinking and Creative Storytelling